pyecharts/pyecharts/document/en-us/doc_for_pyechart_developer.md

 ## How to add more javascript libraries to pyecharts

 All javascript libraries are now managed in a [submodule](https://git-scm.com/docs/git-submodule) [jupyter-echarts](https://github.com/chfw/jupyter-echarts).
-It means new javascript library shall go through jupyter-charts.
+It means new javascript library shall go through jupyter-echarts.

-jupyter-charts is a front-end project.
+jupyter-echarts is a front-end project.
 If you are new to front-end engineering, please find the crash course for you in the end.

 # Step 1: add the library to jupyter-echarts